The Devil and Max Devlin: Production

 The film started its life much differently than it ended up: originally, screenwriter Jimmy Sangster conceived it in 1973 as a Hammer Films horror film called The Fairytale Man with Vincent Price as a dead actor who collects children's souls for the Devil, but it went into turnaround when producer Harold Cohen, who produced two TV movies based on Sangster's other novels, could not raise money for it.
 Sangster bought the rights back and sold it to Walt Disney Productions.
 Studio head Ron W. Miller hired Mary Rodgers to rewrite it based on the fact that Freaky Friday (1976), whose screenplay she adapted from her own novel, had been one of the studio's biggest hits of a decade for which profitable and critically well-received new films were few and far between for them.
 The title changed to The Devil and Max Devlin to reflect both its Faustian origins and the studio's desire not to be perceived as making movies that are only for children, while bike racing and music replaced the theater (despite that being what Rodgers' father, composer Richard Rodgers, was most famous for), and instead of just children, the Devil wanted adults' souls as well.

-This was the second of two films Elliott Gould made for Disney after The Last Flight of Noah's Ark.
-Coincidentally, that film's plot line was also related to religion.
+This was the second of two films that Elliott Gould made for Disney after The Last Flight of Noah's Ark, which also had a plot line related to religion.

-Though he had declined previous offers from Disney due to rumors that they were unwelcoming to minorities, Bill Cosby and his wife Camille expressed reservations about a black actor playing the devil, Bill Cosby took the part because the role had already been previously played by white actors.
+Bill Cosby had declined previous offers of movie roles from Disney, due to rumors that the studio was unwelcoming to minorities.
+He and his wife Camille expressed reservations about a black actor playing the devil, but he eventually accepted the role because it had historically been played by white actors.
 The film was shot on Soundstage 3 at Disney's Burbank studio where the underworld set used so many butane furnaces, dry ice, and smoke machines pushing the heat up to 100 degrees, the cast and crew could only stay inside for a limited time while shooting.
 Part of Max Devlin's initial descent into Hell also incorporated footage of bodies marching from 1979's The Black Hole.
+Filming took place in San Diego, California.

 Soundtrack

-In addition to the musical score by Buddy Baker, the film features two songs composed by Marvin Hamlisch and sung by Julie Budd: "Any Fool Could See" (lyrics by Allee Willis) and "Roses and Rainbows" (lyrics by Carole Bayer Sager).
+In addition to the musical score by Buddy Baker, with orchestration performed by Joseph Dubin, the film features two songs composed by Marvin Hamlisch and sung by Julie Budd: "Any Fool Could See" (lyrics by Allee Willis) and "Roses and Rainbows" (lyrics by Carole Bayer Sager).
 They were released as a single on both the A&M Records and Buena Vista Records labels in both the U.S. and the U.K., but it did not chart.
 To date, neither the two singles nor the film's underscore have received any kind of release on CD, but Julie Budd rerecorded the latter song for a 2005 album called The New Classics.